Reporting Abuse to Internet Platforms

 Facebook equates 'nudity' with obscenity, sexual exploitation and pornography.
 It allows public content that assaults women’s anatomy, but censors content that celebrates women’s bodies.
 Photographer Ana Alvarez-Errecalde, for example, has had non-sexual photography of women’s bodies repeatedly censored on Facebook.

-On the bright side, in 2015, Facebook reviewed its policies to include photos of women "actively engaged in breastfeeding," or post-surgery breast photos are ok, as are photographs of paintings and sculptures that depict nude figures.
+On the bright side, in 2015, Facebook reviewed its policies to include photos of women "actively engaged in breastfeeding," or post-surgery breast photos in accepted content.
+Photographs of paintings and sculptures that depict nude figures are also ok.

 Humour, satire or social commentary on these topics are allowed on Facebook.
 It is not clear how Facebook makes the distinction between satirical pages and pages which promote genuine hatred.

-In good news, the once profusely applied “Controversial Humor” label in Facebook is no longer in use.
+In good news, the once profusely applied “controversial humour” label in Facebook is no longer in use.

 "Graphic images which glorify sadism or violence will be removed from Facebook.
 If such content is to be shared, Facebook asks users to warn their audience beforehand."

-Facebook has been criticized for their refusal to take down content which jokes about rape, which it maintains is acceptable under “humour” or “satire.”
+Facebook has been criticised for their refusal to take down content which jokes about rape, which it maintains is acceptable under “humour” or “satire.”

 Points to note: